magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 For each generation, a single `Connection` object is created; this object manages the race between potential hints-based peer connections.
 A `DilatedConnctionProtocol` instance manages the Noise session itself.

-It knows via its `_role` attribute whether it is on the Leader or Follower side, which affects both the role is plays in the Noise pattern, and the reaction to receiving the handshake message / ephemeral key (for which only the Follower sends an empty KCM message).
+It knows via its `_role` attribute whether it is on the Leader or Follower side, which affects both the role it plays in the Noise pattern, and the reaction to receiving the handshake message / ephemeral key (for which only the Follower sends an empty KCM message).

 After that, the `DilatedConnectionProtocol` notifies the management obects in three situations:

-* the Noise session prodces a valid KCM message (`Connector` notified with `add_candidate()`).
+* the Noise session produces a valid KCM message (`Connector` notified with `add_candidate()`).
 * the Noise session reports a failed decryption (`Manager` notified via `connector_connection_lost()`)
 * the TCP session is lost (`Manager` notified via `connector_connection_lost()`)